muxinc/media-chrome/docs/src/pages/en/design-principles.md

 Media chrome UI elements emit events to request media state changes.
 These events bubble up the DOM and are caught by a parent `<media-controller>` element.
 The media-controller handles the request and calls the appropriate API on a child media element, designated with the attribute `slot="media"`.
 A media element can be `<video>`, `<audio>`, or any element with a matching API.

-Media state is set on UI elements via HTML attributes, for example `<media-ui-element media-paused>`.
+Media state is set on UI elements via HTML attributes, for example `<media-ui-element mediapaused>`.
 For UI elements that are children of or associated with a media-controller, the media-controller will update these attributes automatically.

-UI elements that are not children of a media-controller can be associated with a media-controller through a javascript function or the `media-controller=""` attribute.
+UI elements that are not children of a media-controller can be associated with a media-controller through a javascript function or the `mediacontroller=""` attribute.

 > Note: We have been through many different approaches to the architecture:
 >